cli-kit/lipsum/lib/lipsum.md

 $0
 ==

+Canonical example for the command module.

-Lipsum is a program used to generate lorem ipsum text and to test help output for the command module.
+Generates lorem ipsum text and is used to test help output for the command module.

 If the `${opt_latin_pipe}` option is specified and it looks like latin then it does nothing, other more meaningful options that have an affect are interspersed, try `${opt_align_long}` and `${opt_format_long}` in particular.
 The examples are valid, they illustrate some of the functionality of the command module.